tamask1s/zax-tensor/README.md

             [21.000000,22.000000,23.000000]]]]

 ```
-#### Example6 -reshape a 4d tensor to a 4d tensor with different dimensions:
+#### Example6 -reshape a 4d tensor to a 4d tensor with different dimensions (reshape will keep the original databuffer without reallocating it, only the tensor shell around it will be changed):

 ##### Code: